How to Create a Nonprofit Event on Donorbox | A Step-by-Step Guide

 While editing your event – whether while creating a new form or editing an existing one – you can also check the top navigation of that event’s editor to view the status, preview your form, and click “Publish” when you’re ready.
 Once published, this navigation will also feature options to “Check-In Ticket” or “Unpublish.”

 When creating a new event, you will first be taken to the “Event Details” tab.
-Here, you may edit your event’s name as well as customize the look and feel of your form with a background image.
+Here, you may edit your event’s name, and customize the look and feel of your form with a background image.

 On this same page, you can choose to set a deadline for your ticket sales.
 Click “Set Deadline” and select a date in the calendar – by doing so, your ticket sales will automatically close at 11:59 p.m. on that day.
-This is a great way to create a sense of urgency for your audience, as well as make it a little easier for you to plan for your headcount in advance.
+This is a great way to create a sense of urgency for your audience and make it a little easier for you to plan for your headcount in advance.

 You can also add a date, time, and location to your event.